Mal2-ksc/Party-Pipes/Party Pipes/demos-extras/readme.txt

 Modulation depth can be controlled either with the usual CC1, or with CC21 because that's what my EWI's bite sensor is set to.
 (And they stack.)

+Slap Stick: This one functions a bit different.
+There is no breath-optimized version since this is a percussion instrument, but it's still made of pipes so included in this suite.
+The controls are very limited, and all samples are played as one-shots (no way to stop them but they're only 750 ms long at most).
+All samples are derived from a single 160 cm × 4.6 cm ID pipe (the A#1 sample set), with 11 separate velocity layers.

 The MIT license applies only to distribution of the Software itself, and individual components that comprise it.
 There is ABSOLUTELY NO REQUIREMENT to provide credit when merely using the instrument to make sound.
 You are only required to provide the boilerplate license if distributing the instrument itself or pieces of.